 Money Raised: $5,935

 The St. Bartholomew Academy hosts an annual 5K run/walk to help benefit the school.
 They created the SBA 5th Annual 5K campaign to help teams find sponsorships for the run.

 Three key components helped to make this campaign exceed their goals:

 - Fundraising teams.
 Donors have the option of contributing directly to the campaign or to one of the many teams that will be running in the event.
 When crowdfunding campaigns give supporters the option to create individual fundraising pages, they can increase their fundraising potential.
-Not only can these individuals reach out to their connections, but it also helps raise more awareness for the cause.
+Because these individuals can reach out to their connections, you’ll be able to raise more awareness for the cause.

 - Mentions of last year’s success.
 The description details last year’s 5K and shows potential donors that this event attracts many supporters.
 For campaigns that are fundraising for events, mentioning previous year’s accomplishments is an effective way to show donors that the funds will be used for a popular cause.

 If you want to learn more about raising money for runs, walks, or rides, check out this resource.